 How to access the book

-Mineral Resources Bulletin 25 Gemstones of Western Australia second edition by J Michael Fetherston, Susan M Stocklmayer, and Vernon C Stocklmayer is available for $55 (including GST).
-To buy a hardcopy, please email email@example.com Order five or more copies and get the books for a special discounted price of $40 per copy.
-Go to eBookshop to download a free PDF.
+To buy a hardcopy of Mineral Resources Bulletin 25 Gemstones of Western Australia second edition by J Michael Fetherston, Susan M Stocklmayer, and Vernon C Stocklmayer, please email firstname.lastname@example.org.
+You can also download a free PDF from the link below.

 For more information contact email@example.com